ben-wangz/blog/kubernetes/create.qemu.machine.for.kind.md

 * start QEMU virtual machine with KVM(Kernel-based Virtual Machine) accelerator
 * the virtual machine is customized for kind
 * start basic kind to test it
+* you can use your own virtual machine instead of qemu machine

 ## pre-requirements